4.0 Cooling Installation

 2. The Seakeeper Seawater Pump is a 24 VDC pump operated at 12 VDC for the Seakeeper 2 and maintains a seawater flow of approximately 2.5 GPM (9.5 LPM) at 12 VDC.

-3. The pump assembly is pre-wired for connection to Seakeeper 2 Cable 5 and includes a seawater strainer and various fittings.
+3. The pump assembly is pre-wired for connection to the Seakeeper 2 and includes a seawater strainer and various fittings.
 The pump specifications are as follows:

 Volts24 VDC (intended for 12 VDC operation with Seakeeper 2)